hamidreza-s/hamidreza-s.github.io/_drafts/2016-00-00-erlang-scheduler-details.markdown

 > erlang:system_info(schedulers_online). %% => returns 16
 ```

-Also with `+SP` flag you can set them by percentages.
+Also with `+SP` flag it can be set them by percentages.

 ### Process Priority